arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 This will have the same result as

 ```
-print the square of 2, then print the square of 3, then print the square of 4
+print the square of 2
+print the square of 3
+print the square of 4
 ```

 The code blocks above are written in **pseudocode**.
 Pseudocode is a description of code that shows humans its structure but isn't actually written in any programming language.